jonashoen/react-girocode/README.md

 ```

 The input data gets validated by this package.
 So the IBAN, BIC and string inputs need to be valid.
 Some string parameters have a maximum lenght.

+Also notice that the parameters `reference` and `text` can't be present at the same time.